twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap24%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 347 Those who are slaves to passions, run down with the stream (of desires), as a spider runs down the web which he has made himself; when they have cut this, at last, wise people leave the world free from cares, leaving all affection behind.

+   * - Cited from DLMBS [8]_
+     - | **DhP 347**
+       | Those who are excited by passion fall into the current
+       | as if a spider would fall into his own web.
+       | Having cut off this, the wise ones without desires wander about as monks,
+       | having abandoned all suffering.
+[DLMBSFn-V347]_

 .. _Dhp348:

 .. list-table:: Dhammapada Dhp.
 348